OpenDSA/OpenDSA/README.txt

 compile some of the libraries.
 Do the following: git submodule init make pull

+System documentation is found in the "Doc" directory.
+One consequence of doing "make pull" is to compile this documentation.
+You can also view it at our mirror site: http://algoviz.org/OpenDSA/Doc/manual/

 The major components in the directory structure is as follows: